-Forensic Technology Participants (one team of two individuals per chapter) take a written test of basic forensic science theory to qualify as semifinalists.
+Forensic Technology Participants take a written test of basic forensic science theory to qualify as semifinalists.
 Semifinalists demonstrate their ability to use forensic technology and skills by collecting evidence from – and analyzing – a mock crime scene.

 Geospatial Technology Participants explore and gain an understanding of how geospatial data and related technology are used to prepare a profile of a geographic area of interest and solve a problem in a spatial context.

 Inventions and Innovations Participants investigate and determine the need for an invention or innovation of a device, system, or process, and then brainstorm ideas for a possible solution.
 Semifinalists make an oral presentation to a panel of judges (who act as venture capitalist investors) to persuade the panel to invest in their invention/innovation.